 Over a span of 40 years, DARPA drove significant transcription technology advances, making transcription more effective for a wider variety of speech, across forms, languages, and genres.
-Here are the key programs and the types of speech each attacked:
+Table 1 highlights the key programs and the types of speech each attacked.